renatomaia/coutil/doc/manual.md

 is `nil`,
 or negative,
 it is assumed as zero,
-so it will be resumed as soon as possible.
+so the calling coroutine will be resumed as soon as possible.

 Returns `true` in case of success.